+Chinese chimes are large-scale musical instrument in China, which originated in the Western Zhou Dynasty (1046BC-771BC), and reached heyday during the Warring States period (770BC-221BC).
 Chinese Chimes are made flat with sharp corners like two tiles pieced together.
-So, the sound wanes faster, making it possible to organize the bells into groups and play them as a rhythm instrument.
-Zeng Houyi's bronze chimes are perhaps the greatest find among all the chimes unearthed so far in terms of the size and significance.
+So the sound wanes faster, making it possible to organize the bells into groups and play them as a rhythm instrument.
+Zeng Houyi's Bronze Chimes, thousands of years from now, are perhaps the greatest find among all the chimes unearthed so far in terms of the size and significance.
+Bells

 The bells fill a 60-square-meter area and a total weight of five tons.
 The heaviest one is 203.6 kilogram and is 1.5 meters tall, while the smallest one is 2.4 kilogram and 20.4 centimeters high.
 Tests have shown that each bell can produce two different high-pitched notes (a major third and a minor third) depending on where they are struck.